astrorama/SourceXtractorTutorial/README.md

 In this tutorial we assume you have installed SourceXtractor in some manner, and that it is in your PATH environment.
-If it is not the case, please have a look at the documentation and follow any of the installation procedures there.
+If it is not the case, please have a look at [the documentation from the main project](https://github.com/astrorama/SourceXtractorPlusPlus/blob/master/README.md) and follow any of the installation procedures there.

 ## Data files
 The FITS files are contained in this repository using [git lfs](https://git-lfs.github.com/).
 If you do not have it installed, follow these instructions